smattingly/database-tutorial/part2.md

 The last line in the `CREATE TABLE` statement above defines a `PRIMARY KEY` constraint.
 This tells the DBMS which set of columns have been selected as the primary key.
 Based on this constraint, the DBMS enforces certain rules.

 - Primary key columns must not be `NULL`.
 The DBMS will reject data containing `NULL` for any primary key column.
-Each `sport` row must have a non-null value for `name` and `gender`.
+Each `sport` row must have non-null values for `name` and `gender`.
 - Primary key values must be unique.
 The DBMS will reject operations that would result in multiple rows with the same values in primary key columns.
 The `sport` table can have only one row with $\lbrace$`name`, `gender`$\rbrace$ containing $\lbrace$'Basketball', 'Men'$\rbrace$.

 These rules ensure **entity integrity**: you can always identify the unique **entity** (or "thing") that the row's facts are about.